 Central Okanagan West is located in the traditional territory of the syilx peoples of the Okanagan Valley.
-The electoral area surrounds IR #9 and #10 of the Westbank First Nation, one of eight Okanagan Nation communities.
+Although Westbank First Nation is not a member jurisdiction of the RDCO, the boundaries of the electoral area include IR #9 and #10 of the Westbank First Nation, one of eight Okanagan Nation communities.
 The syilx traditional territories extend from the south central interior of B.C. to north central Washington State.
 The syilx people are a division of the Interior Salish, speak the nsyilxcən language, and have inhabited the valley for thousands of years.
 Westbank First Nation is comprised of five reserves in the Central Okanagan, totalling approximately 5,340 acres.